northportio/T-Mobile-Dual-ESIM/README.md

 6. After a couple minutes, you should see a pop up in settings to enable the cellular plan.
 If not, you may have to go to Settings > Cellular >
 Add Cellular Plan and scan [this](./eSIM-QR.png) QR code or enter the SM-DP+ Address: `T-MOBILE.GDSB.NET` leaving the Activation code blank and the confirmation code blank.
-7. After it's enabled, make sure the cellular plan settings are what you want them to be (Ex: Primary Phone Line, Preffered Cellular Data line, etc.)
+7. After it's enabled, enable the other line and make sure the cellular plan settings are what you want them to be (Ex: Primary Phone Line, Preffered Cellular Data line, etc.)

 That's it!